inugami-dev64/sadblog.xyz/articles/markdown/coreboot1.md

 # Hacking into Thinkpad T420 bios (corebooting part1)

-My friend recently gave me a T420 for cleaning and since I personally also own a T420 as well I asked him, if he would like to get it corebooted as well.
+My friend recently gave me a T420 for cleaning and since I personally also own a T420 as well I asked him, if he would like to get it corebooted.
 He agreed on that.
 Once I recieved the Thinkpad it was in a quite rough condition: scratches on the screen, awful anime stickers on it, nasty keyboard, broken plastics etc.